nmoehrle/ujson/README.md

 ## Limitations
-- Requires a standard library implementation that allows incomplete types as values for `std::map` which is not required by the standard.
+- Requires a standard library implementation that allows incomplete types as values for `std::map` which is not required by the standard
-- No support for 64bit integers
+- No support for 64bit integers.
-- Requires the entire json to fit into memory
+- Requires the entire json to fit into memory.